 Conservation Efforts

-Burmese pythons are widespread throughout their range but their numbers are diminishing.
-When encountered in the bush, it is often killed for its skin, meat or the simple fact that it is a snake.
+Burmese pythons are widespread throughout their native range, but their numbers are diminishing.
+When encountered in the bush, they are often killed for their skin, meat or the simple fact that they are snakes.
 Hundreds of thousands are killed for their skins, which are made into shoes, belts and other goods.
 Snakes are essential as rodent controllers and without them, many crops are destroyed by mice infestations.

 Help this Species